X278-2016/team-10/README.md

 * Summary View ([SummaryTableViewController](https://github.com/X278-2016/team-10/blob/master/T-HUB/SummaryTableViewController.h)): Users can check the summary data here
 * Setting View ([SettingTableViewController](https://github.com/X278-2016/team-10/blob/master/T-HUB/SettingViewController.h)): Users can change the default settings here

-## Improvement Ideas

-The existing app is functioning, but we see many areas for improvement.
-Our ideas for improvement as of 10/27 are as follows:
-- Creating a real-time feature that shows multiple buses near you at a time
-- Revamping the calendar feature's user interface to only show you the days when you have a trip planned, makes for less scrolling through and easy access to trips
-- Share feature that allows your friends to see the trip you've planned if they would like to join
-- Automatic recalculation of new route if you miss your bus
-- Preferred trip type: Shortest trip, Soonest Departure, Soonest Arrival

 ##Relevant Links